Class of 1984: Home media

 Shout Factory's horror division Scream Factory released the film as a Collector's Edition Blu-ray on April 14, 2015.

 Legacy

 Comedy writer and producer Tom Scharpling has noted that Class of 1984 is one of his favorite films.
 Scharpling would often reference the movie on his weekly call-in radio program The Best Show on WFMU.

+Mark Lester later said "I thought Van Patten was going to be the big acting star, and it turned out to be Michael J. Fox instead."